Loading Your JAR Executables

 - "3adb6f0729d4bae2bd15d442d713949e45928a716aa692c97690d180cc6a3349"

-Multiple fingerprints of JARs can be onboarded to allow different logic to be used.
+Multiple fingerprints can be listed to allow JARs to be swapped out dynamically.

 Which Option to Use